-AHSI has created a simulated student laboratory on their premises.
+AHSI has created a simulated student laboratory on their premises in the Blacktown campus.
 The laboratory is run by Trainers or a Laboratory assistant and has a roster for all students to experience the practical application of the training they experience at AHSI and what is expected of them in the Australian Health centres.